 - apple slice for garnish

 Simply fill a glass with ice, and add Jim Beam and apple cider.
-Then stir, and garnish with an apple slice.
+Then stir.
+After that, garnish with an apple slice.
 Can’t get easier than that.
 For warm autumn cocktails, skip the ice and warm the cider before mixing in the Jim Beam.

-If you need glassware, check out these sponsored links:
+If you need glassware, you can order these from Amazon: